camilomcm/card-details/README-template.md

 ### What I learned

-This is my first challenge using (vanilla) JavaScript, it took me a little bit of time and this is the result.
-The main thing I reinforce was the inputs form validation with different conditions, showing the corresponding warningns.
+This is my first challenge using '(vanilla) JavaScript', it took me some time and this is the result.
+The main concept I reinforced was the inputs form validation with different conditions, showing the corresponding warnings.
+The latter I made it with the next code snippet:

-To see how you can add code snippets, see below:

 ```js
 for (let i = 0; i < inputs.length; i++) {